c4spar/cliffy-manual/command/types.md

 ## List types

 Each type can be used as a list.
-A list type acpects a `,` seperated list of items with the specified type.
+A list type accepts a `,` seperated list of items with the specified type.
 The default separator is `,` but can be changed with the `separator` option.